NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/snapmirror.html.markdown

 }
 ```

-Next run, this will auto create the configuration for you
+Next run, this will auto create the configuration for you:

 ```shell
 terraform plan -generate-config-out=generated.tf
 ```

-This will generate a file called generated.tf, which will contain the configuration for the imported resource
+This will generate a file called `generated.tf`, which will contain the configuration for the imported resource:

 ```terraform
 # __generated__ by Terraform